 Academies are schools funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
 To share resources and best practice, many are part of multi-academy trusts – a network of schools under one legal body.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
-This means that, unlike in most non-academy governing bodies, Ark Brunel's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.
+This means that Ark Brunel's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.

 Ark Brunel Academy’s LGB is made up as follows:

-- Six to ten members appointed by Ark, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area
+Six to ten members appointed by the Ark Director of Governance, to include the Chair – usually people with a local connection or interest who are committed to supporting educational opportunity in the area

 - Ark Brunel Academy Principal